The Tasmanian Government invests in agricultural Research, Development and Extension (RD&E).

 The Tasmanian Government is providing $28 million to the Tasmanian Institute of Agriculture over the five years to 2023, which includes $5 million per annum in base funding.

 TIA was established through a Joint Venture Agreement between the Tasmanian Government and the University of Tasmania.
 For more than two decades, the Government has supported world-class agricultural RD&E and education through TIA that is delivering practical, on-farm benefits to our state’s agri-food producers.

 $648,000 over three years has been allocated to the Pastures and Livestock Productivity Project.
 Funding has been allocated from the Tasmanian Government's Sustainable Agri-Food Plan 2019-23, the Australian Government Department of Agriculture and Water Resources and the Tasmanian Institute of Agriculture.

 The Tasmanian Government committed $7 million in the 2018-19 State Budget to modernise Crown and TIA research farms and make them centres of excellence for practical research and demonstration.
 So far, the Government has allocated $5.75 million to upgrades at the Elliot, Forthside and Cressy Research Facilities, with additional co-contributions from the University of Tasmania.

-The Tasmanian Government has provided $144,000 to deliver the Extension Accelerator program in partnership with TIA.
-The professional development program, which has been delivered over 2020 and 2021, builds extension capacity within Tasmanian agriculture in partnership with industry.
+The Tasmanian Government provided $144,000 to deliver the Extension Accelerator Program in partnership with TIA.
+The professional development program, was delivered over 2020 and 2021, and aimed to build extension capacity within Tasmanian agriculture in partnership with industry.